- Who is eligible to be supported by a re-entry supplement?

 Applications are administratively reviewed by NCATS program staff.
 Program staff will evaluate supplement applications to determine the overall merit using the review criteria outlined in the funding opportunity announcements.
-Program staff will look at the appropriateness of the research project for the candidate's goals.
+Program staff will look at the appropriateness of the research project, career development plan, and mentorship as they relate to the candidate's career goals.
 In addition, emphasis is placed on the quality of the mentoring and training plan and the likelihood that the candidate will be successful at the next stage of their career.

 Applications that are considered to be strong have a high success rate.
-However, the diversity and re-entry supplement programs are competitive programs and there may be more applications than funds available.
+However, the re-entry supplement program is a competitive program and there may be more applications than funds available.